cr0t/ruby-on-whales/README.md

 # Ruby on Whales

-It's our humble attempt to use and adjust for our needs instructions we found in a great Evil Martians article [Dockerizing Ruby and Rails development].
-This repository should be used as template for new Ruby or Ruby on Rails projects (we need to install additional gems for the latter).
+> Inspired by [Dockerizing Ruby and Rails development] blog post.

+It's a Docker Compose template repository that should helps in bootstrapping an environment for writing new Ruby and/or Ruby on Rails applications.

 Also, it is possible to comment out (or delete) unnecessary services that you do not need to have in simple Ruby projects (for example, `sidekiq`, or `redis`, or everything except the app container).

+Below we provided a step-by-step instructions on how to bootstrap your local development environment.

 ## Tips&Tricks